Food Safety Program

 3. Compact Mobile Food Operation (CMFO) - Unpackaged Food/PHF: a non-motorized Mobile Food Facility that is restricted to Limited Food Preparation as defined in the California Retail Food Code section 113818.
 Examples of menu items that easily fit within Limited Food Preparation include, but are not limited to: hot dogs, shaved ice, roasted nuts, sliced fruit, boiled corn, popcorn, or churros.

-4. Mobile Food Facility Preparation Unit (Enclosed and Unclosed): A MFF that engages in full food preparation.
+4. Mobile Food Facility Preparation Unit (Enclosed or Unclosed): A MFF that engages in full food preparation.

 Make sure to contact all relevant City or County agencies BEFORE setting up your MFF business.
 Laws and ordinances differ within City and County boundaries and may not allow you to sell in certain areas without their own form of approval.